iter8-tools/docs/docs/getting-started/your-first-experiment.md

 --set runner=job
 ```

-???+ note "About this experiment"
+??? note "About this experiment"
-    This experiment consists of three [tasks](../getting-started/concepts.md#tasks), namely, [ready](../user-guide/tasks/ready.md), [http](../user-guide/tasks/http.md), and [assess](../user-guide/tasks/assess.md).
+    This experiment consists of three [tasks](concepts.md#tasks), namely, [ready](../user-guide/tasks/ready.md), [http](../user-guide/tasks/http.md), and [assess](../user-guide/tasks/assess.md).

     The [ready](../user-guide/tasks/ready.md) task checks if the `httpbin` deployment exists and is available, and the `httpbin` service exists.

     The [http](../user-guide/tasks/http.md) task sends requests to the cluster-local HTTP service whose URL is `http://httpbin.default/get`, and collects [Iter8's built-in HTTP load test metrics](../user-guide/tasks/http.md#metrics).

     The [assess](../user-guide/tasks/assess.md) task verifies if the app satisfies the specified SLOs: i) the mean latency of the service does not exceed 50 msec, and ii) there are no errors (4xx or 5xx response codes) in the responses.

-The [runner](../getting-started/concepts.md#runners) value specifies that the experiment should be [run using a Kubernetes job](../getting-started/concepts.md#runners).
+    This is a [single-loop](concepts.md#loops) [Kubernetes experiment](concepts.md#execution-environments).
+Hence, its [runner](concepts.md#runners) value is set to `job`.

+??? note "Some variations and extensions of this experiment"
+    1. The [http task](../user-guide/tasks/http.md) can be configured with load related parameters such as the number of requests, queries per second, or number of parallel connections.
+    2. The [http task](../user-guide/tasks/http.md) can be configured to send various types of content as payload.
+    3. The [assess task](../user-guide/tasks/assess.md) can be configured with SLOs for any of [Iter8's built-in HTTP load test metrics](../user-guide/tasks/http.md#metrics).
+    4. This experiment can also be run in your [local environment](../tutorials/integrations/local.md) or run within a [GitHub Actions pipeline](../tutorials/integrations/ghactions.md).

 ***